 The material I examine includes the historiography of the Industrial Revolution, the British Association for the Advancement of Science, the writings of JA Hobson, HG Wells and GK Chesterton.

-My PhD research is supported by an AHRC doctoral studentship.
+My PhD research was supported by an AHRC doctoral studentship and a Birkbeck College Research Studentship.